PavelLaptev/Figma-Auto-Layout-Styles/README.md

 If you used the plugin before and adjusted all layouts, each type of layout will have a specific name.

-Clicking on the “Update all by hooks” button the plugin will go through all compositions on the page and apply layouts styles from you configuration.
+Clicking on the “Update all by hooks” button the plugin will go through all layouts on the page and apply layouts styles from you configuration.

 ---

-## 🔒  Lock composition
+## 🔒  Lock Layouts

 Each layout can be locked if you want to make your work with the plugin more safely.